IanBotashev/os-hop-fixes/README.md

 Mainly a personal tool for my endless reinstalls of my linux distro.

 ## Current tools:
-### nautilusbookmarkfix
+### nautilus_bookmark_fix
-Allows the default nautilus bookmarks to be removed/renamed
+De-elevates the default bookmarks in nautilus to allow them to be edited from the GUI explorer

+### fix_i2c_nvidia
+Attempts to fix the pesky "i2c timeout error" on boot by blacklisting the i2c driver.